orbitstabilizer/AdvCalc2IR/README.md

 - We learned how to use LLVM IR to generate executable code from a high-level language.

 **Q:** What would you do differently if you were to do this project again?
-- We would add more make the parser more extensible by adding more operators, functions, and variables.
+- We would make the parser more extensible for adding more operators, functions, and variables.

 **Q:** How to get a pdf version of the README.md ?